cthoyt/cthoyt.github.io/_posts/2022-02-06-refactoring-a-mlp.md

 ))
 ```

+While this may be a few extra lines (because it's broken up for readability), it
+has the advantage that it's only one *logical line* and can be used in more
-We'll apply this template to our code to get a one-liner for instantiating
+clever ways.
+We'll apply this template to our code to get a one-liner for
-our `nn.Sequential` (though notice it's broken up onto multiple lines for
+instantiating our `nn.Sequential` (though notice it's again broken up onto
-readability):
+multiple lines for readability):

 ```python
 from itertools import chain